brianbancroft/OpenCanadaGeoData/README.md

 Everything online is just a snapshot of the present.
 As methods and the data itself evolves, you will find that some of these links will no longer work.
 As that happens, you should do something, which I'll propose at the end.

 ## Aggregators!
 There's a lot of sources to talk about.
+But the first aggregate worth talking about is the [Open Government Programs in Canada Map](http://open.canada.ca/en/maps/open-data-canada), which is a solid example of the limit of aggregation sites: They're usually incomplete as more data sources become available.
+With this site, the map which shows the locations of all the initiatives only zooms to a certain extent, which is not enough in regions such as Vancouver.

-But the first aggregate worth talking about is the [Open Government Programs in Canada Map](http://open.canada.ca/en/maps/open-data-canada) Affixed to this site that has become somewhat harder to find, it shows the various Open Data programs across Canada and the initiatives, provinces and municipalities that house it.
+ Affixed to this site that has become somewhat harder to find, it shows the various Open Data programs across Canada and the initiatives, provinces and municipalities that house it.
 It's a bit incomplete, but it's a nice point to start in the general open data community.
 As of writing, it appears current.

 http://datalibre.ca/links-resources/
 http://www.opendatask.ca/